simp/simp-doc/docs/getting_started_guide/Installing_SIMP_From_A_Repository.rst

    This would be the general technique that you would use to auto-bootstrap your clients via ``user-data`` scripts in cloud environments.

+   You should take care to ensure that your environment is protected prior to running the ``runpuppet`` script across the Internet.
+You may want to package it as a signed RPM specific to your environment and deploy it independently.

    Be ready to sign your client credentials as systems check in with the server!